LSYS/texCheckmate/README.md

 # texCheckmate
 Shell utilities to inspect a LaTeX manuscript.

-Most are taken from Jonathan Dingel's [https://github.com/jdingel/projecttemplate/blob/master/paper/reviewing/Makefile](https://github.com/jdingel/projecttemplate/blob/master/paper/reviewing/Makefile).
+Most are taken from Jonathan Dingel's logbook `Makefile`: [https://github.com/jdingel/projecttemplate/blob/master/paper/reviewing/Makefile](https://github.com/jdingel/projecttemplate/blob/master/paper/reviewing/Makefile).

 ## Use with `Make`
 Comes with a `Makefile`, with quick CLI access to the utilities, some of which calling scripts from [https://github.com/LSYS/texCheckmate/tree/main/inspecting](https://github.com/LSYS/texCheckmate/tree/main/inspecting).